-Planting season typically starts the first weekend of April.
-But this year, historic cold temperatures hit, and you even have some snow on the ground on what is supposed to be your opening day.
+This April, historic cold temperatures hit, and snow is falling on what is supposed to be your opening day.

 Fortunately, the weather improves by the middle of the second week of April, and you make up for the 50% dip in projected sales you took during the first weekend.
 If the cold spell had held on longer, your greenhouse could have experienced some financial hardship due to high fixed expenses.

 Variable expenses are those that are ever-changing.
 A business will incur variable expenses if they’re buying from new vendors on a one-time basis, have frequently changing payroll obligations, and anything else that would cause varying monthly payments.

 Some variable expenses are unpredictable and don’t correlate to your revenue or other business activity, like legal expenses, as they don’t coincide with the natural ebb and flow of your business.
 Because of that, managing variable expenses can be just as tricky as fixed expenses.